riot/riot/doc/index.md

 ==== .section.tweets

 This is how a javascript frameworks should work - Everything else is bloat and abstraction from necessity. [@devayes](https://twitter.com/devayes/status/396311780407783426)

-If like me you think js frameworks over complicate things, then take a look at Riot.js [@livingos](https://twitter.com/livingos/status/425557004896460800)

 Falled in love with #riotjs.
 Small, fast and the code, oh, so clean.
 This is how every framework should be! [@nongeekboy](https://twitter.com/nongeekboy/status/436086922419515392)